dlaurie/lua-apl/README.md

 -   If `⍵` is boolean, it is replaced by a 0-1 value.
 -   If `⍵` is a string, it is converted to an array of byte values.
 -   If `⍵` is any other scalar, it is returned unchanged by `⌷⍵`.
 This is unlikely to be useful except in the case of a number.
--   If none of the entries in `⍵` is itself a table, `⍵` is converted to an APL table by setting its metatable, and returned.
+-   If `⍵` is a table, and none of the entries in `⍵` is itself a table, `⍵` is converted to an APL table by setting its metatable, and returned.
 No new table is created.
 -   Otherwise the entries in `⍵` must all be tables of the same length, and an APL matrix of which they are the columns is created.

 `⍕(⍵,⍺), ⍺⍕⍵`